prathyusha311/contactBook/README.md

 # contactBook

-Developed CRUD APIs for a typical contact book app Supported adding/editing/deleting contacts
+Developed CRUD APIs for a typical contact book app.
+Supported adding/editing/deleting contacts.
 Search a contact by name/email address.
+Search supports pagination.
-Search supports pagination Implemented basic authentication for all the api's
+Implemented basic authentication for all the api's